mjpitz/mjpitz/_posts/2019-04-10-k8s-k3s-rpi-oh-my.md

 <p></p>

-The second tool was [k3s](https://k3s.io/). k3s is a lightweight Kubernetes distribution that targets IOT devices. k3s is intended to be deployed similarly to k8s so it follows similar architectural principles.
+The second tool was [k3s](https://k3s.io/). k3s is a lightweight distribution of kubernetes that targets IOT devices. k3s is intended to be deployed similarly to k8s so it follows a similar deployment.
 Where as a solution like [MicroK8s](https://microk8s.io) is more intended to be used as a single node, running on an IOT device.
-A portable kubernetes cluster if you will.
+A pocket kubernetes cluster if you will.
-Given I was looking for something closer to native kubernetes, I decided to give k3s a spin.
+Given I was looking for something closer to native k8s, I decided to give k3s a spin.

 ### Starting the control plane

-After seeing how RKE worked under the hood as well as some other common usages, I decided to try running all components in docker containers.
+I decided to try running all components in docker containers.
-Typically, I run these processes in systemd but I wanted to consider other alternatives. k3s requires a docker volume to store the server data.
+Typically, I run these processes in systemd but I wanted to consider other alternatives.
+This came out of seeing how RKE provisioned resources under the hood.

+k3s requires a docker volume to store the server data.
 Once the volume is created, we can run the k3s server process.
 Note that in the run command below, I'm explicitly disabling the agent.